-SciBite is one of several members of the Pistoia Alliance working to address challenges in making better use of big data in Global Life Sciences R&D. In April, our CTO James Malone took part in the Alliance’s Spring Virtual Conference on a day dedicated to emerging science and technologies.
-In his talk “Combining Deep Learning, Semantics and Domain Expertise to Detect Patterns in Biomedical Text,” James took viewers on a journey through examples of semantic-based machine learning (ML) that overcame hurdles in gaining information from varied sources with biomedically relevant content.
-In the process, James made a compelling argument for the power of SciBite’s approach of combining ML with subject matter expertise.
-“Know your data, understand the problem, and select your solution accordingly,” James said.
+SciBite is one of several members of the Pistoia Alliance working to address challenges in making better use of big data in Global Life Sciences R&D. In April, our CTO took part in the Alliance’s Spring Virtual Conference on a day dedicated to emerging science and technologies.
+In the talk “Combining Deep Learning, Semantics and Domain Expertise to Detect Patterns in Biomedical Text,” we took viewers on a journey through examples of semantic-based machine learning (ML) that overcame hurdles in gaining information from varied sources with biomedically relevant content.
+In the process, wes made a compelling argument for the power of SciBite’s approach of combining ML with subject matter expertise.
+“Know your data, understand the problem, and select your solution accordingly,”.
 “Semantics matter and are a powerful tool to capture, enrich, and even sub-select data to help know more about content before training, but language models require ‘fine-tuning’ for different language types and that’s where subject matter expertise is essential.”

 The advantage of this strategy is that by tag-teaming ML and domain expertise, models built on this approach can be rapidly developed and flexibly tackle numerous applications.

 SciBite’s team of ML experts have, for example, trained a transformer model to scale up the seeding process and constructed a 6000-term vocabulary for genetic variation.
 Beginning with a handful of seed terms, the model generated increasingly rich term groupings which were validated by subject experts as the relational backbone of the vocabulary.
 This approach was even successfully applied alongside translation to enable English speakers to develop a Japanese vocabulary with thousands of terms, despite not speaking a word of Japanese.